top of page

 What a Content Engine does for real estate

 A Content Engine is a website built around the questions your buyers and sellers are already searching.
-Instead of a homepage, about page, and contact form, you get neighborhood guides with real detail about schools, pricing trends, and lifestyle.
+Instead of just a homepage, about page, and contact form, you get neighborhood guides with real detail about schools, pricing trends, and lifestyle.

 You get FAQ content structured so search engines can serve your answers directly.
 You get service area pages that tell Google exactly where you work.
 You get blog content that deepens your authority on the topics your audience cares about.
 And every page links to every other page so the whole system builds on itself.